The Night an Empire Fell — Modern Paraphrase | fresh.bible

 Then he prayed:

 "O Lord, the God of Israel, enthroned above the Cherubim — you are God.
 You alone.
-Over every on earth.
+Over every kingdom on earth.
 You made the heavens and the earth.

 Lord, hear this.
 Open your eyes and see.
 Listen to the words of Sennacherib, sent to mock the living God.

-It's true, Lord — the kings of have destroyed nations and their lands.
+It's true, Lord — the kings of Assyria have destroyed nations and their lands.
 They've thrown their gods into the fire.
 But those weren't gods.
 They were wood and stone, made by human hands.
 Of course they were destroyed.

 So now, Lord our God — save us from his hand.
-Let every on earth know that you, Lord, are God alone."
+Let every kingdom on earth know that you, Lord, are God alone."

 This prayer is a masterclass in bringing your real situation to God without losing sight of who God actually is.
 Hezekiah didn't pretend things were fine.
 He acknowledged the threat.
 He admitted that really had destroyed everyone else.
 But then he drew the critical distinction: those nations were trusting in things made by human hands.
 He was trusting in the God who made everything.